albirrkarim/react-speech-highlight-demo/API.md

 ## 1. pronunciationCorrection()

-The common problem is the text display to user is different with their spoken form. like math symbol, equations, terms, etc.. [readmore about pronunciation problem](PROBLEMS.md)
+The common problem is that the text displayed to the user is different from their spoken form, like math symbols, equations, terms, etc. [Read more about pronunciation problems](PROBLEMS.md)

 [How to build this package with open ai api integration](MAKE_BACKEND.md)